jacqueline-kraus/MS3-TravelCrowd/README.md

 4. Select "Connect to your application".
 5. Select Python as "Driver" and choose "Version 3.6 or later".
 6. Copy the connection link from MongoB.
-7. Create a new `env.py` file in your project.
+7. Create a new `env.py` file in your project:

  ```
 import os